SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 Figure: Good example 3/3 - A baseline context for the concept and challenge have been established, so the listener can understand the original question
 :::

-### Who can do it?
+---

-You might be thinking this example is very specific to software developers...but you can really do it in any kind of role.
+You might be thinking this example is very specific to software developers... but you can really do it in any kind of role.

 Here are some other examples:

-#### Scenario - Editing a video
+### Scenario - Editing a video

 Let's look at an example for a TV crew member.

 They are editing a video about zooming in and out.
 However, there is a problem because they have noticed that the wrong microphone was used, meaning the sound quality is bad.
 Now, they want to know if they need to re-record or if the stakeholder is happy with the audio as is.